Date: 7 December 2013. Anchoring.

 it had better keep the boat in place.
 After more than 1000 nights

-radius with a GPS I really don't worry about Seaweed dragging.
-I'm set and
+and swing radius with a GPS I do not worry about Seaweed dragging.
+I am

-when boats get closer I know it's them not me moving.
+set and when boats get closer I know it is them not me moving.

 There are a lot of fancy (read 'expensive') attachments

-is perfect.
+perfect.
 It's a knot: specifically a simple Rolling Hitch.
-That knot ties easily to the
+That knot ties

-chain, doesn't loosen but is easy to remove when retrieving the anchor.
+easily to the chain, does not loosen but is easy to remove when retrieving

 Link to Video of Rolling Hitch by Grog: